Madea's Big Happy Family (film)

 Madea's Big Happy Family is a 2011 American comedy-drama film based on Tyler Perry's 2010 play of the same name.
-It is the 11th film in the Tyler Perry film franchise and the sixth in the Madea cinematic universe.
-Tyler Perry reprised Madea and Joe, and the other cast members include Loretta Devine, Shad "Bow Wow" Moss, David Mann, Cassi Davis, Tamela Mann, Lauren London, Isaiah Mustafa, Natalie Desselle, Rodney Perry, and Shannon Kane.
-It tells the story of Madea finding out that her niece is dying from cancer.
-Madea gathers her niece's children and their family members together to deal with the news while contending with the different issues between them.
+It is the 11th film in the Tyler Perry film franchise and the sixth in the Madea film franchise.
+Tyler Perry reprised Madea and Joe, and the other cast members include Loretta Devine, Bow Wow, David Mann, Cassi Davis, Tamela Mann, Lauren London, Isaiah Mustafa, Natalie Desselle, Rodney Perry, and Shannon Kane.
+It tells the story of Madea finding out that her niece is dying from cancer as she gathers her niece's children and their family members together to deal with the news while contending with the different issues between them.
+Madea's Big Happy Family grossed $53.3 million.

-Madea's Big Happy Family received generally mixed reviews from critics, but it was a box office success, grossing $54.2 million worldwide against a $25 million budget.

 Plot

-When Madea’s niece, Shirley (Loretta Devine), visits Dr. Evans (Philip Anthony-Rodriguez) with Aunt Bam (Cassi Davis), she discovers her cancer has gotten worse and she may only have a few weeks to live.
-She invites her children to dinner to tell them all at the same time.
-Cora Simmons (Tamela Mann) and her father Leroy Brown (David Mann) are also at the hospital where a colonoscopy on Mr. Brown shows a growth that needs to be removed surgically.
-Meanwhile, Madea (Tyler Perry) furiously and violently drives her car through a restaurant named Snax because the manager, Sabrina (Teyana Taylor) had delayed taking her order until after the restaurant had stopped serving breakfast for the day.
-Sabrina had been preoccupied with a phone call and had been very rude to Madea when she called her out on it.
+While visiting Dr. Evans with Aunt Bam, Madea's niece Shirley discovers her cancer has gotten worse and she may only have a few weeks to live.
+She invites her children to dinner to tell them all at once.
+Cora Simmons and her father Leroy Brown are also at the hospital where a colonoscopy on Mr. Brown shows a growth that needs to be surgically removed.
+Meanwhile, Madea drives through the restaurant Snax because its young manager Sabrina delayed taking her order until after breakfast was over for the day.